 - Privacy: Your company gets its own cloud server that is “fenced off.”
 We even offer encryption, so that no one can read your company’s files.

-- Choice of location around the world (based on political and technical factors).
+- Choice of the location around the world (based on political and technical factors).

 - Improved performance: All applications (WordPress, Joomla, Drupal, etc.) ar optimized.